-How to use multiple popups
+How to use multiple popups on your Shopify site

-On-site popups wield a lot of power.
+Website popups wield a lot of power.

 You shouldn’t be afraid to use multiple popups on your website.
 But it’s got to be done judiciously.
 Cross a line and you won’t be in good graces with your visitors.